How to Ruin Your Retirement Plans

 How to Give Wisely in 2021

-The tax law enacted as a 2017 Christmas present to Americans by the administration and Congress, the Tax Cuts and Jobs Act of 2017, has a strong potential to change the structure and amount of charitable donations now and in the future.
+The tax law enacted as a 2017 Christmas present to Americans by the administration and Congress, the Tax Cuts and Jobs Act of 2017, has had an impact on the structure and amount of charitable donations.
 A brief explanation of the tax laws and how these changes affect most Americans is in order.
 In the […]

 A Few More Estate Planning Pitfalls

 In our earlier article on this topic, A Few Estate Planning Pitfalls, we considered five of the most common estate planning pitfalls, including, 1.
-Don’t be penny wise and pound foolish – get it done right 2.
-Consider life insurance 3.
-Watch out for changes in your family 4.
-Have your assets increased?
-5. How are things titled, both new and old, and who are […]
+Don’t be penny wise and pound foolish – get it done right.
+2. Consider life insurance.
+3. Watch out for changes in your family.
+4. Have your assets increased?
+5. How […]

 A Few Estate Planning Pitfalls